ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 ## Minimum Project Setup
 <!-- CONCEPT: Dune setup -->

-This section details the structure of an almost minimum Dune project setup.
+This section details the structure of an almost-minimum Dune project setup.
 Check [Your First OCaml Program](/docs/your-first-program) for automatic setup using the `dune init proj` command.
 ```shell
 $ mkdir mixtli; cd mixtli